The impact of feedback on the evolution of gas density profiles from galaxies to clusters: a universal fitting formula from the Simba suite of simulations: Gas density profiles

 \subsection{Modelling the radial dependence of gas density}

 To quantitatively describe the radial dependence of the gas density, we seek a convenient fitting formula that could be applied to all feedback runs considered.
-Since we are interested in modelling the gas distribution within haloes, and not outside, we will consider only data points corresponding to distance bins within the virial radius.
+The distance to which different feedback models affect the distribution of baryons outside haloes has already been quantified for the \simba\ simulation in \citealt{Sorini_2022} (see their figure 12).
+In this work, we will then focus on the distribution of gas within haloes, hence we will consider only data points corresponding to distance bins within the virial radius.
 Furthermore, we will also exclude all bins below $0.05 \, R_{\rm 200c}$, which we cannot trust due to poor numerical convergence (see \S~\ref{sec:dens_compare}).
 The limits of the data points that we consider for fitting the gas density profiles are delimited with vertical dotted lines in Figure~\ref{fig:dens_prof}.

 We note that in the radial distance range of interest, the gas density profiles in all $50 \hMpc$ runs appear to resemble a power law, regardless of the halo mass bin and redshift.
 We therefore perform a minimum-$\chi^2$ fit to all profiles in Figure~\ref{fig:dens_prof}, adopting the following functional shape for the gas density: